MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 - $true: Suggested Replies are disabled.

-- $false: Connectors are disabled.
+- $false: Suggested Replies are disabled.
 This is the default value.

 The workloads that are affected by this parameter are Outlook, SharePoint, Teams, and Yammer.